dbcastillo/Design-Rules-Notes/README.md

 # Design-Rules-Notes
   Principles + Practices for Great UI Design
-  * UI Design Mantra 1: design is design is design (how humans react to what they see and why)
+  * UI Design Mantras:
+  - 1: Design is design is design (how humans react to what they see and why)
-  * UI Design Mantra 2: stop solving other people's problems (your probs are your own)
+  - 2: Stop solving other people's problems (your probs are your own)
-  * UI Design Mantra 3: form doesn't & shouldn't follow function (the two have to work together)
+  - 3: Form doesn't & shouldn't follow function (the two have to work together)
-  * UI Design Mantra 4: every force evolves form (impact forces play a role in what it looks like)
+  - 4: Every force evolves form (impact forces play a role in what it looks like)
-  * UI Design Mantra 5: on small screens, less is more  (we want quick, ease of use, and simple)
+  - 5: On small screens, less is more  (we want quick, ease of use, and simple)
-  * UI Design Mantra 6 : balance creates visual order & signals relationships  (individual elements do not compete with the whole)
+  - 6: Balance creates visual order & signals relationships  (individual elements do not compete with the whole)
+  - 7: Visual rhythm speeds comprehension and use (consistent repetitous structure/flow)
+  - 8: Good design is held together by harmony (visual elements relating/complementing each other)
+  - 9: Dominance directs user focus (creates a focal point, highlighting important part)
+  - 10: Align everything with everything else
+  - 11: Group & organize related content w/proximity

 ## 1. Ground Rules
   What You Need to Know Upfront